itbdw/server-render-javascript/README.md

 ## Install

-I suppose you are using a Ubuntu Server and nginx as web server.
+> Suppose you are using a Ubuntu Server and nginx as web server.

 1. NodeJS